-1 P11 Display all records from the Employee table of the user Student.
+Display all records from the Employee table of the user Student.
 Try to insert or update any record.
-Note down the error. b.
-Grant the object privileges on the table STUDENT.EMPLOYEE to CSEA with without Grant option. c.
-Now do the experiments given in 2a. d.
-Log in as CSEA.
-Try to grant the object Privilege on STUDENT.EMPLOYEE to the user CSEB.
 Note down the error.
+STUDENT.EMPLOYEE to CSEA with without Grant option. c.
+Now do the experiments given in 2a.
+STUDENT EMPLOYEE to the user CSEB Note down the error.
 How this can possible.
 Write a PL/SQL program to check the given number is even or odd.
-Write a program to check whether a given number is prime or not.
-Write a PL/SQL program to check whether a number is 3 P12 a) Write a procedure to calculate sum of two numbers. b) Write a PL/SQL function, which returns maximum of the three numbers. c) Write a function, which returns true if employee exist in employee table, otherwise it returns false.
-The Table is as follows: EMPLOYEE (ENO, ENAME, SALARY, MGRNO) 3 P13 a) Write a PL/SQL code block to calculate the area of a circle for a value of radius varying from 3 to 7.
-Store the radius and the corresponding values of calculated areas in table. b) Add an extra column diameter to the table circle and update the diameter column for each entry diameter=2 radius. c) Print the number of records in the circle table with the help of an explicit cursor. a)A HRD manager has decided to raise the salary for all the employees in department number 20 by 0.05.
-Whenever any such raise is given to employees an audit trail of the same is maintained in the EMP_RAISE table.
-The EMP_RAISE table holds the employee number, the date when the raise was given and the raise amount. b) Write a PL/SQL block to update the salary of each employee of dept-no 20 appropriately and insert a record in the EMP_RAISE table as well.
+P11 Write a program to check whether a given number is 3 prime or not.
+Armstrong number or not. a) Write a procedure to calculate sum of two numbers. b) Write a PL/SQL function, which returns maximum of D12 the three numbers.
+2 F12 c) Write a function, which returns true if employee exist 3 in employee table, otherwise it returns false.
+The Table is as follows: a) Write a PL/SOL code block to calculate the area of a circle for a value of radius varying from 3 to 7.
+Store the radius and the corresponding values of calculated areas in table. b) Add an extra column diameter to the table circle and update the diameter column for each entry diameter=2 radius. c) Print the number of records in the circle table with the help of an explicit cursor. a)A HRD manager has decided to raise the salary for all P13 the employees in department number 20 by 0.05.
+3 trail of the same is maintained in the FMP PAISE table The EMP RAISE table holds the employee number the date when the raise was given and the raise amount. b) Write a PL/SQL block to update the salary of each employee of dept-no 20 appropriately and insert a record in the EMP_RAISE table as well.
 Tables are as follows: EMPLOYEE (EMP_CODE, ENAME, JOB, SALARY.
-DEPTNO) EMP_RAISE(EMP_CODE, RAISE_AMOUNT, RAISE_DATE) 3 P14 Create a transparent audit system for a table CLIENT_MASTER.
-The system must keep track of the records that are being deleted or updated.
-The functionality being when a record is deleted or modified 3
+DEPTNO) EMP_RAISE(EMP_CODE, RAISE_AMOUNT, RAISE_DATE) Create a transparent audit system for a table P14 CLIENT_MASTER.
+The system must keep track of the 3 records that are being deleted or updated.
+The functionality being when a record is deleted or modified

 the original record details and the date of operations is

 stored in the audit-client table, the delete or update is

 allowed to go through.

 Write a trigger for the above problem.

 The Tables are as follows:-

 CLIENT_MASTER(CLIENT_NO, NAME, ADDRESS, CITY,

 BAL-DUE)

 AUDIT_CLIENT(CLIENT_NO,

-NAME,BAL_DUE,OPERATION, USER_ID, OP_DATE)
+NAME, BAL_DUE, OPERATION, USER_ID, OP_DATE)